brettclanton001/Dashous/README.md

 It's expected that contributors have a solid understanding of how Ruby on Rails apps work.

+I also use Postgres locally.
+If you're unfamiliar/rusty with PG setup, I find [GoRails.com](https://gorails.com/setup) to be a high-quality resource for setup steps.

 ### Configure:

 Copy the development config file to enable it.